 Yes.
-Your research proposal and bibliography should be collated as one continuous .PDF file not exceeding twelve pages in total.
-Research proposals must be double-spaced and not exceed ten pages in length (including any appendices or end notes).
+Your research proposal and bibliography should be collated as two separate .pdf files.
+Research proposals must be double-spaced and not exceed ten pages in length (including any appendices, footnotes, or end notes).
 The bibliography must not exceed two pages and must be in standard bibliographic format.

 The proposal and bibliography must be in Times New Roman 11-point font type with at least one inch margins on all sides.
 Proposals must be formatted with double-spacing.
 Footnotes and endnotes may be single-spaced but must be included within the ten pages.
 The bibliography may be single-spaced.
 Proposals not adhering to these guidelines will not be considered.

 Can I submit photographs or charts with my application?

 Yes, but any non-textual material must be included within the ten-page limit.

 Do I need to submit transcripts with my application?

 No. Transcripts are not required at the time of application.
 Relevant coursework and grades should be listed in the course report section of the online application.
 However, you should be prepared to submit one official transcript for each graduate-level school you have attended (including any degree certificates from graduate institutions outside the United States) upon request of the program.